pytorch/xla/API_GUIDE.md

   xmp.spawn(_mp_fn, args=())
 ```

-There are three differences between this multidevice snippet and the previous
+There are three differences between this multi-device snippet and the previous
 single device snippet:

 - `xmp.spawn()` creates the processes that each run an XLA device.